The family Charadriidae is very large with seventy species listed and is split into subfamilies.

 Ægialitis or Aegialitis (Boie 1822) is an old synonym for Charadrius but is no longer recognised in favour of the latter.

-Wilson’s Plover subspecies C. w. crassirostris (Carlos and Voisin 2011) was formerly called C. w. brasiliensis (Grantsau 2008).
+Wilson’s Plover subspecies Charadrius (now Anarhynchus). w. crassirostris (Carlos and Voisin 2011) was formerly called C. w. brasiliensis (Grantsau 2008).
 According with the International code of Zoological Nomenclature (1999) this change meant that Greater Sandplover subspecies C. l. crassirostris (Severtzov 1873) had to be remnamed C. l. scythicus (Carlos, Roselaar & Voisin 2012).

 Mongolian and Lesser Sandplover were considered subspecies of Lesser Sandplover Charadrius mongolus.
-In 2022 a study showed that they were sufficiently different to warrant specific status creating Mongolian Sandplover C. mongolus/stegmanniand and Lesser Sandplover C. atrifrons/schaeferi/pamirensis.
+In 2022 a study showed that they were sufficiently different to warrant specific status creating Siberian Sandplover C. mongolus/stegmanniand and Tibetan Sandplover C. atrifrons/schaeferi/pamirensis.
+Both now in the genus Anarhynchus joining the only species originally in this genus Wrybill A. frontalis.
+Full List;

 • Avibase https://avibase.bsc-eoc.org